desmonHak/kernel-callback-removal/MiniFilterFileCallbackKernelBypass/Readme.md

-# MiniFilter File Kernel Callbacks Bypass
+# EDR bypass through minifilters callbacks delinking

 MCP-PoC is a project developed 3 years ago for patching Callbacks related to File I/O operations by https://github.com/alfarom256/ that doesn't work anymore, so i decided to dig up and do some research to fix it.